Methods of Setting Stop Loss XAUUSD Orders in Gold Trading

 To set a stop loss it's best to use one of the following techniques:

-This method is based on the % of the trading account balance that the gold trader is willing to risk on any one single Gold trade.
-If a trader is willing to risk 2% of their account balance - then the trader determines how far he will set the stop loss level based on the trade size which he has bought or sold.
+This approach relies on the percentage of the trading account balance that a gold trader is prepared to risk on a single Gold trade.
+If an individual is willing to risk 2% of their account balance, the trader will then establish the stop loss level based on the size of the trade they have executed, whether buying or selling.

 Example: